 TERMINATION

-In addition to any other remedy available at law or in equity, either party may terminate this Agreement immediately, without further obligation to the other party: (a) in the event of any breach of this Agreement by the other party that is not remedied within 30 days’ written notice of such breach; (b) any sale, lease or other transfer of all or substantially all of the assets of the other party to any entity; (c) any change in control of the other party (whether by merger, stock transfer or otherwise); or (d) the other party's making an assignment for the benefit of its creditors, the filing of a voluntary or involuntary petition under any bankruptcy or insolvency law, under the reorganization or arrangement provisions of the United States Bankruptcy Code, or under the provisions of any law of like import in connection with the other party, or the appointment of a trustee or receiver for the other party or its property.
+In addition to any other remedy available at law or in equity, either party may terminate this Agreement immediately, without further obligation to the other party: (a) in the event of any breach of this Agreement by the other party that is not remedied within 30 days’ after written notice of such breach is provided by the non-breaching party; (b) any sale, lease or other transfer of all or substantially all of the assets of the other party to any entity; (c) any change in control of the other party (whether by merger, stock transfer or otherwise); or (d) the other party's making an assignment for the benefit of its creditors, the filing of a voluntary or involuntary petition under any bankruptcy or insolvency law, under the reorganization or arrangement provisions of the United States Bankruptcy Code, or under the provisions of any law of like import in connection with the other party, or the appointment of a trustee or receiver for the other party or its property.

-Termination of this Agreement for any reason will result in an immediate termination of the licenses provided under Article 4 and will require that Reuters immediately erase any of the Specialist Data from the Reuters Services, and immediately cease the distribution of the Specialist Data through the Reuters Services or by any other means.
+Termination of this Agreement for any reason will result in an immediate termination of the licenses provided under Article 4 and will require that Reuters (inclusive of the Reuters Group) immediately return all of the Specialist Data in a verifiable electronic form satisfactory to Enron, immediately cease the distribution of the Specialist Data through the Reuters Services or by any other means, and, without any liability to Enron, immediately terminate any Subscription Agreement (or applicable portion thereof) relating to the Specialist Data or the Specialist Data Service.
+An officer of Reuters shall provide a certificate to Enron certifying that the all Specialist Data provided to Reuters (inclusive of the Reuters Group) at anytime prior to termination of this Agreement has been returned to Enron and that Reuters (inclusive of the Reuters Group) does not maintain any of the Specialist Data on any internal hardware, whether computer related or not.
+The foregoing certificate shall be provided at the same time as the return of the Specialist Data to Enron.

-Either party may terminate any Addendum without terminating this Agreement by giving to the other party not less than 90 days’ notice to expire on the anniversary of the Commencement Date.
+Either party may delete any Addendum without terminating this Agreement by giving to the other party not less than 90 days’ notice prior to the expire on the anniversary of the Commencement Date.
+Any amendment to an Addendum shall be governed by the provisions of Section 17.7 hereof.

-Either party may terminate the Agreement if after six (6) months there are not at least [ ] Subscribers receiving the Specialist Data.
+Either party may terminate the Agreement if after six (6) months from the Commencement Date there are not at least one thousand five hundred (1,500) Subscribers receiving the Specialist Data through subscriptions to the Specialist Data Service or other services through which the Reuters Group is providing the Specialist Data.

 CONFIDENTIALITY